 My Tattoo 1967 Book

 My Tattoo 1967 book was published October 2017 and is available online or can be ordered at the counter at book stores in Canada (Indigo and Coles), United States (Barns & Noble)and the United Kingdom (Waterstones).
 The book tells the story of how Tattoo 1967 was developed and performed across Canada.
 The foreword for my book was written by Ian Fraser, the producer/director of Tattoo 1967 who also produced the 1962 Seattle World's Fair Canadian Tattoo and went on to produce the now world famous Royal Nova Scotia International Tattoo in Halifax, NS.
-Colonel Fraser also produced the Royal Canadian Navy's 75th Anniversary Tattoo on its eleven city tour across Canada in 1985 and has been a consultant in Australia and the United States.
+Colonel Fraser also produced the Royal Canadian Navy's 75th Anniversary Tattoo on its eleven city tour across Canada in 1985 and has been a tattoo consultant in Australia and the United States.

 Contents of this page are copyrighted by Keith Allan Wilson 2018